-Assessment at the school reflects IB assessment philosophy
+Assessment at the school reflects IB assessment philosophy.

-Practice A school must show the following to become an IB World School offering the PYP In place Implemen- tation is in progress 1.
-Assessment at the school aligns with the requirements of the programme(s). ~ a.
-Assessment at the school is integral with planning, teaching and learning. ~ b.
-Assessment addresses all the essential elements of the programme. ~ c.
-The school provides evidence of student learning over time across the curriculum. ~ 2.
-The school communicates its assessment philosophy, policy and procedures to the school community. ~ 3.
-The school uses a range of strategies and tools to assess student learning. ~ 4.
-The school provides students with feedback to inform and improve their learning. ~ 5.
-The school has systems for recording student progress aligned with the assessment philosophy of the programme(s). ~

-6. The school has systems for reporting student progress aligned with the assessment philosophy of the programme(s). ~ a.
-Student learning and development related to all attributes of the IB learner profile are assessed and reported. ~ 7.
-The school analyses assessment data to inform teaching and learning. ~ a.
-The school ensures that students' knowledge and understanding are assessed prior to new learning. ~ 8.
-The school provides opportunities for students to participate in, and reflect on, the assessment of their work.
-4 9.
-The school has systems in place to ensure that all students can demonstrate consolidation of their learning through the completion of the Primary Years Programme exhibition, the Middle Years Programme personal project and the Diploma Programme extended essay, depending on the programme(s) offered.
+Prac ust show ng to IB World ring the rogramme Planning is in progress 1.
+Assessment at the school aligns with the requirements of the programme(s). √ (2) a.
+Assessment of student learning is based on the objectives and assessment criteria specific to each subject. √ (2) 2.
+The school communicates its assessment philosophy, policy and procedures to the school community. ✓ 3.
+The school uses a range of strategies and tools to assess student learning. ✓ 4.
+The school provides students with feedback to inform and improve their learning. ✓ 5.
+The school has systems for recording student progress aligned with the assessment philosophy of the programme(s). ✓ 6.
+The school has systems for reporting student progress, aligned with the assessment philosophy of the programme(s).
+1 7.
+The school analyses assessment data to inform teaching and learning.
+8. The school provides opportunities for students to participate in, and reflect on, the assessment of their work. ✓ 9.
+The school has systems in place to ensure that all students can demonstrate a consolidation of their learning through the completion of the Primary Years Programme exhibition, the Middle Years Programme personal project and the Diploma Programme extended essay, depending on the programme(s) offered. √